davidxia3/PredictabilityCompetitiveness/README.md

 ## In this project, we look into the betting market predictability of the four major American sports leagues (MLB, NFL, NBA, NHL)

-## Scraping

-### game_scraper.py
-Archived historical data was scraped from [OddsPortal.com's Historical Sports Betting Odds webpage](https://www.oddsportal.com/results/#football).
-Historical data is displayed as a list of games, ranging from the current season back to the 2008-2009 seasons.
-The game_scraper.py script scrapes these initial games and their corresponding game_url. game_url is a unique url for each game and is only available from scraping.
-Games and their respective game_url are stored in each team's respective games.json file.
-Here is a breakdown of each field in all the games.json files.
-Each field is well-defined for every game.
-- "date" : the date and month the game is played
-- "team_1" : home team, (if neutral game, then one of the teams)
-- "score_1" : team_1 score
-- "score_2" : team_2 score
-- "team_2" : away team, (if netural game, then the other team)
-- "game_url" : unique game url

-### automated_scraper.py and run_automated_scraper.py
-The automated_scraper uses the game_url of each game to access the individual webpage of each game to scrape betting data.
-The four key betting lines that are scraped for each game are the average_moneyline_1, average_money_line_2, high_moneyline_1, high_moneyline_2.
-The average moneylines is the average of all the different bookmaker's lines.
-The high moneyline is the most positive moneyline of any bookmaker.
-Furthermore, some additional metadata was also scraped.
-Here is the breakdown of each field in all the market.json files.
-Each team is well-defined for every game.
-For each team, there were approximately 10 games that had missing betting market data.
-These games were skipped and not added to the market.json files.
-- "date" : date, month, and year the game is played
-- "team_1" : home team, (if neutral game, then one of the teams)
-- "team_2" : away team, (if neutral game, then other team)
-- "score_1" : team_1 score
-- "score_2" : taem_2 score
-- "result" : 1 if team_1 won, 0 if team_2 won (there are no ties)
-- "tournament" : unique string representing the season or tournament (e.g. NFL_2021-2022, NBA_Las_Vegas_Summer_League)
-- "game_url" : unique game url
-- "avg_moneyline_1" : average moneyline of team_1
-- "avg_moneyline_2" : average moenyline of team_2
-- "high_moneyline_1" : high moneyline of team_1
-- "high_moneyline_2" : high moneyline of team_2

-## Preprocessing

-### team_combiner.py
-This script combines every team's games.json and market.json files into the combined_games.json and combined_market.json files.

-### convert_to_csv.py
-This script converts the combined_market.json files into csv files and places it into the data/master/ subfolder.

-### ml_probabilities.py
-This script rearranges the columns as well as computes the moneyline probabilities.
-The moneyline probability of a team is given by the absolute value of the moneyline divided by the sum of the absolute values of both moneylines.
-- "avg_prob_1" : abs(avg_moneyline_1) / (abs(avg_moneyline_1) + abs(avg_moneyline_2))
-- "avg_prob_2" : abs(avg_moneyline_2) / (abs(avg_moneyline_1) + abs(avg_moneyline_2))
-- "avg_prob_1" : abs(high_moneyline_1) / (abs(high_moneyline_1) + abs(high_moneyline_2))
-- "avg_prob_2" : abs(high_moneyline_2) / (abs(high_moneyline_1) + abs(high_moneyline_2))
+### src/
+- Contains all the scripts for scraping, processing, and analyzing data

+#### src/scraping/
+- Contains all the scripts for scraping

+##### src/scraping/game_scraper.py
+- Scrapes game data from the OddsPortal.com archived results webpage
+- Scrapes by team, and saves each individual team's games to raw_data/{league}/{team}/games.csv
+- Includes team_1, team_2, score_1, score_2, game_url
+    - team_1 : home team (if applicable)
+    - team_2 : away team (if applicable)
+    - score_1 : team_1 score
+    - score_2 : team_2 score
+    - game_url : individual OddsPortal url for that specific game

+##### src/scraping/automated_scraper.py
+- Opens each team's game csv at raw_data/{league}/{team}/games.csv
+- Loops through each game and opens the game's webpage and scrapes the average and high moneylines for each team
+- Saves the file with additional information at raw_data/{league}/{team}/market.csv
+- Includes date, team_1, team_2, score_1, score_2, result, tournament, game_url, avg_moneyline_1, avg_moneyline_2, high_moneyline_1, high_moneyline_2
+    - date : "dd-mm-yyyy" of the game
+    - team_1 : home team (if applicable)
+    - team_2 : away_team (if applicable)
+    - score_1 : team_1 score
+    - score_2 : team_2 score
+    - result : 1 if team_1 won and 0 if team_1 lost
+    - tournament : the league/tournament/competition (e.g NBA_2009/2009, NHL_2016/2017)
+    - game_url : individual OddsPortal url for that specific game
+    - avg_moneyline_1 : average moneyline across all bookmakers for team_1
+    - avg_moneyline_2 : average moneyline across all bookmakers for team_2
+    - high_moneyline_1 : highest moneyline across all bookmakers for team_1
+    - high_moneyline_2 : highest moneyline across all bookmakers for team_2
+- There were a handful of games with no available betting data (~10 per team); these games weren't included in the saved file

+##### src/scraping/run_automated_scraper.py
+- runs the automated_scraper.py file chunk by chunk to reduce memory allocation

+##### src/scraping/espn_id_scraping/
+- Contains four scripts, one for each league, to scrape ESPN ids for each game
+- The ESPN id is a string of 9 digits that defines the url for the ESPN webpage of that game
+- Each script is slightly different because of each league's inherent differences (e.g start and end dates, 2020 season)
+- All scripts loads each team's ESPN webpage and scrapes their schedule going back to the earliest season that is included in OddsPortal (2003-2004 for NHL, 2006 for MLB, 2008-2009 for NFL, 2008-2009 for NBA)
+    - Seattle Kraken (NHL) only started in the 2021-2022 NHL season
+    - Vegas Golden Knights (NHL) only started in the 2017-2018 NHL season
+    - Arizona Coyotes moved and rebranded as the Utah Hockey Club, starting for the NHL 2023-2024 season
+        - The last seasons that are included in this project are (NHL 2022-2023, NFL 2023-2024, NBA 2023-2024, MLB 2023)
+        - For this project, we can pretend the Arizona Coyotes never rebranded, but ESPN no longer lists an individual webpage for the team
+        - The team's past games can only be found through looking at other teams' schedules
+        - This actually does not pose any issues, because each Arizona Coyotes game is also another NHL team's games, so can still be found in another team's webpage
+- It creates a mapping for each team between the date of the game and the id of the game as well as the type of game (e.g postseason, regular_season)
+- It saves the mapping to raw_data/espn_mapping/{league}/{team}.json

+#### src/preprocessing/
+- Contains all the scripts for preprocessing data and consolidating it into more manageable forms

+##### src/preprocessing/combined_preprocessing.py
+- Combines each team's market csvs into a combined market csv at raw_data/combined/{league}_market.csv
+- Filters out duplicate games and other miscellaneous games (e.g friendly games, ongoing season games)
+- Computes the win probability derived from moneylines
+- avg_prob_1 : the probability that team_1 wins according the average moneylines and is defined as avg_prob_1 = abs[(avg_moneyline_1) / (avg_moneyline_1 + avg_moneyline_2)]
+- high_prob_1 : the probability that team_1 wins according the high moneylines and is defined as high_prob_1 = abs[(high_moneyline_1) / (high_moneyline_1 + high_moneyline_2)]

+##### src/preprocessing/espn_processing.py
+- Uses the combined market csv and the collection of json dictionaries in raw_data/espn_mapping/ to map each game with its corresponding ESPN id and game type
+- It then adds this additional information to the csv and saves it to processed_data/{league}_espn_combined.csv
+- These are the files used for analysis

+#### src/analysis
+- Contains all the scripts for conducting analysis